 “High value and theft-attractive items such as zinc or more flammable items will impact on your ability to get insurance and the premium you will pay for it.
 Flat roofs can also be an issue for household insurers.”

-5. How to Connect the Old and the New
+5. The Importance of Connecting the Old and New

-The success of any extension project will rest on how the new work sits alongside the existing.
-There are no hard and fast rules stating, for example, that a contemporary extension can’t be appended to a traditional house.
-You will need to make a decision on whether you want the extension to complement or contrast with the main building.
+Understandably, how the additional space sits alongside the original property will affect the success of the project.
+While there are no hard and fast rules, you will need to make a decision on whether you want the extension to complement or contrast with the main building.

 6. Rebuilding Might be the Better Option